I knew it was going to be an awkward conversation.

 Then a few years ago I read a life-changing book, Crucial Conversations.

 I was coaching a group of Salvation Army officers at the time and this book was one of the key texts in our coaching sessions.
+Our focus was on how to grow a healthy church.

 I was amazed at the impact it had not only on me but on these officers.
 Like me, they were used to dealing with conflict in church life as they led their corps.